 Friday, March 23, 2012

 I don’t get it.
 I just don’t get it!
-Put me out in really deep water twelve miles off shore and out of sight of land surrounded by 40-foot-long Whale Sharks and I am happy, ecstatically happy.
-But a 100 feet off shore in 10 feet of water – I’m terrified.
+Put me out in really deep water, twelve miles offshore and out of sight of land, surrounded by 40-foot-long whale sharks, and I am happy, ecstatically happy.
+But a 100 feet offshore in 10 feet of water, I’m terrified.
 What's up with that?

-On our tour boat, we donned the obligatory life jackets and had the 5-minute lecture on etiquette - don't touch the Whale Sharks, put your sunscreen on now not later because it harms their plankton food supply, and no alcohol until after the last dive.
+On our tour boat, we donned the obligatory life jackets and had the 5-minute lecture on etiquette: don't touch the whale sharks, put your sunscreen on now, not later, because it harms their plankton food supply, and no alcohol until after the last dive.
 Then we headed out east of Isla Mujeres to where the fish were last seen.

 Ah, cute.
 Wild dolphins.

-A short dash across the water and our boat met up with the group of over 200 fish.
+A short dash across the water, and our boat met up with the group of over 200 fish.
 My three tour mates and I were so excited we just babbled: Wow, they’re beautiful, big, really big, and beautiful.

 Did I mention that they are beautiful?
 And big?
 Really big.

-We paddled around for a few minutes before we realized that the Whale Sharks were still too far away for us to swim over to them encumbered by the mandatory life jackets bouncing around our necks, so we dragged our bodies back on board via a cantankerous little swim ladder while the captain moved the boat closer.
+We paddled around for a few minutes before we realized that the whale sharks were still too far away for us to swim over to them, encumbered by the mandatory life jackets bouncing around our necks, so we dragged our bodies back on board via a cantankerous little swim ladder while the captain moved the boat closer.

 So here we go, toppling over the edge of the boat and swimming towards a freaking big fish with a mouth that is open wide - wide enough to swallow this Gringa!
 Breathe, breathe.
 It's okay, it won't eat you.

-The Whale Shark is a filter feeder — and feeds on macro-algae, plankton, krill, crab larvae, and small squid.
-To feed, the fish sucks in a mouthful of water, closes its mouth and expels the water through its gills.
-During the slight delay between closing the mouth and opening the gill flaps, plankton is trapped against the dermal denticles which line its gill plates and pharynx.
+During the slight delay between closing the mouth and opening the gill flaps, plankton is trapped against the dermal denticles, which line its gill plates and pharynx.
 Even though denticles are similar to scales, they are really modified teeth and are covered with hard enamel.
 These structures are packed tightly together and grow with their tips facing backwards.

-So, really, they are not interested in squirming human bodies unless of course you happen to resemble a small squid.
+So, really, they are not interested in squirming human bodies unless, of course, you happen to resemble a small squid.

-In the water, spine-tingling fabulous!
+Lynda, in the water, spine-tingling fabulous!

 What a feeling!
 I am addicted.
 I wonder if I can get a "Frequent Swimmer" discount card?